BemiHQ/bemi/docs/docs/orms/prisma.md

 This package is a recommended Prisma integration, enabling you to pass application-specific context when performing database changes.
 This can include context such as the 'where' (API endpoint, worker, etc.), 'who' (user, cron job, etc.), and 'how' behind a change, thereby enriching the information captured by Bemi.

+See this [example repo](https://github.com/BemiHQ/bemi-prisma-example) as an Todo app example with Prisma that automatically tracks and contextualizes all changes.

 ## Prerequisites

 - PostgreSQL 14+